Charged AdS black holes with finite electrodynamics in 4D Einstein-Gauss-Bonnet gravity: Introduction

+The black hole singularity predicted by Einstein's theory is one of the main problems of general relativity.
+Different regular black hole solutions have been found in the literature.
+For example, the regular Bardeen black hole and the charged black hole obtained from T-duality \cite{Nicolini:2019irw,Gaete:2022ukm} as well as black holes obtained in noncommutative geometry \cite{Nicolini}.
+Such solutions are described by regular geometry and the singularity predicted by classical general relativity is removed.
+In particular, one of the key concept used is the T-duality which basically identifies string theories on higher-dimensional spacetimes with mutually inverse compactification radii~$R$.
+One has the replacement rules $R \rightarrow {R^\star}^2/R$ and $n \leftrightarrow w$, where $R^\star = \sqrt{\alpha'}$ is known as the self-dual radius, in addition $\alpha'$ represents the Regge slope, furthermore $n$ gives the Kaluza-Klein excitation and $w$ gives the winding number \cite{Nicolini}.
+As noted by Padmanabhan \cite{Pad1} using the concept of T-duality one can find the propagator that encodes string effects.
+This leads to a modified gravitational potential and electric potential \cite{Nicolini:2019irw,Gaete:2022une,Gaete:2022ukm}.
 On the other hand, the Einstein-Gauss-Bonnet theory is known to be topological in $4D$ since the Lagrangian in this theory is a total derivative and, as a result, it does not contribute to the gravitational dynamics.
 We therefore expect a non-trivial contribution when $D \geq 5$.
 The problem of EGB theory in 4D was addressed by Glavan \& Lin \cite{Glavan:2019inb} with the main idea to rescale the Gauss-Bonnet coupling constant $\alpha$ as $\alpha/(D -4)$, and after taking the limit $D \to 4$ it was shown that a non-trivial gravitational dynamics is recovered.
 Interestingly, it was shown very soon that a regularized 4D theory at the level of action exists, namely as a special case of the 4D Horndeski theory \cite{Fernandes1,Hennigar:2020lsl}.
 For the static and spherically symmetric black hole solutions, it was shown that the regularized solution (obtained by rescaling the coupling constant) coincides with the original solution obtained by \cite{Glavan:2019inb}.
 In the present paper, we like to understand more about possible exact black hole exact solutions in 4D EGB theory inspired by the concept of T-duality.

 This paper is organised as follows.
 In Sec.
 2, we obtain a charged black hole solution in string T-Duality using the method of Glavan \& Lin \cite{Glavan:2019inb}.
 In Sec.
 3, we obtain the same solution using a regularized method.
 In Sec.
 4, we point our a connection with GUP principle.
 In Sec.
 5, we study thermodynamics.
 Finally, in the Sec.
 6, we comment on our result.